emielsteerneman/TDP/README.md

 The search engine can be found on our website, https://tdp.roboteamtwente.nl/query.
 Also check out our Wiki https://wiki.roboteamtwente.nl/ and of course all our open-sourced software https://github.com/RoboTeamTwente/roboteam.

+## Future plans
+- Adding the 2023 papers
+- Better (E)TDP paragraph extraction by using also e.g. font size
+- Discord bot
+- ChatGPT integration
+- Image search
+- Graph of which (E)TDPs reference which

 ## Setup
 ```
 $ pip install -r requirements.txt